 Yes, there are treatments for lupus, but these are not cures.
 Lupus is a chronic condition with a cause that’s still a mystery.
 Yes, we know certain things can aggravate the condition, and we learn to avoid these things.
 But lupus is tricky and relentless; it can still flare up at any time without warning.
 The looming threat of an unpredictable flare-up is a constant fear amongst those of us living with this condition; not to mention, the many undiagnosed people who are suffering in the dark.
 This is why raising money for research, support, education, and advocacy programs is so important.

 I invite you to learn more about the Lupus Foundation of America and the great work we're doing to fight lupus.
-You can give a secure gift online directly to my walk page and/or you can join my Squid Squad to walk with me!
+You can give a secure gift online directly to my walk page and/or you can join my Squid Squad to walk (even if it's virtually) with me!